antoniodefazio/behindscenes/README.md

 ## Machine Learning

-This article is teaches how to create from scratch a Machine Learning Decisional Tree in Java from training data.
+This article explains how to create from scratch a Machine Learning Decisional Tree in Java from training data.
 Concrete example of bank loan payment forecast

 https://github.com/antoniodefazio/mltraining